HunorTotBagi/HunorTotBagi/README.md

   <section>
     <h2>🚴‍♂️💪 Beyond Code</h2>
     <p>
-      When I'm not coding, you can find me contributing to the <a href="https://nsbi.org.rs/en">Novi Sad Cycling Initiative</a>, solving <a href="https://en.wikipedia.org/wiki/Speedcubing">Rubik’s Cubes</a>.
-I'm also passionate about <a href="https://en.wikipedia.org/wiki/Street_workout">Street Workout</a> and improving my skills in German language.
+      When I'm not coding, you can find me contributing to the <a href="https://nsbi.org.rs/en">Novi Sad Cycling Initiative</a> and enjoy solving <a href="https://en.wikipedia.org/wiki/Speedcubing">Rubik’s Cubes</a>.
+I have a strong passion for <a href="https://en.wikipedia.org/wiki/Street_workout">Street Workout</a> and am dedicated improve my proficiency in the German language.
 Btw, what is your streak on Duolingo? :)
     </p>
   </section>
 </div>